robi56/robi56.github.io/_posts/2017-05-17-LemmaBased Word2Vec Model in Python .md

 #### Lemma Based Word2Vec Model in Python

-Sometimes Lemma based Word2Vec model could be considered for any specific application. like newspaper categorization
+Sometimes Lemma based Word2Vec model can be considered for any specific application like newspaper categorization.
 Steps:
 1. Read Files in a directory or Single File
 2. Lemmitized File removing stopwords